 Here’s what you need to know.

 What does refurbished mean?

 However, instead of trashing the troubled model, the manufacturer decided to repair it.
-This process would have involved it being sent to a dedicated engineering team who would have dismantled it, repaired the issue and tested the television, before sending it to a retailer to sell off on the cheap.
+This process would have involved it being sent to a dedicated engineering team who would have dismantled it, repaired the issue and tested the television before shipping it to a retailer to sell on the cheap.

 Interestingly, because the refurbished device has been under the knife, it’s more often than not subjected to stricter testing procedures than a new model that just rolled off the production line.
 This is to make sure there aren’t underlying issues elsewhere that could lead to it being returned again.

-For this reason, some people believe that refurbished products are actually more reliable than their new counterparts.
-But we digress.
+It’s for this reason that some people believe that refurbished products are actually more reliable than their new counterparts, but we digress.